 Why should I study Accounting?

-Accounting is an interesting and challenging subject which will give you an insight into the preparation and techniques needed to produce financial accounts as well as the role of accounting in business decision making.
-The course is of interest to anyone wishing to pursue a career in accounting or who wishes to know more about the financial side of business management.
+Accounting is an interesting and challenging subject which gives you an insight into the knowledge, processes and techniques needed to produce nancial and management accounts, and the role and importance of accounting in business decision-making.
+The course will be of interest to anyone who is thinking of a career in accounting and want to take their first step, people who enjoy maths and want to link it to real world situations, or simply if you just want to know more about the financial aspects of business.

 What will I study?